fcosanabria/dotfiles/README.md

 If you have any questions let's talk.

 If you want to this automatically just run the script located at `inventory/yourOs`.
-Please make sure to modify the paths acording to your machine and needs.
+Please make sure to modify the paths according to your machine and needs.

+Most of the instructions you are about to read here, are already implemented on the inventory script for each OS.

 ## Requirements